About the Profession

-911 Professionals are considered the true 1st responders as they are the ones to answer the call, gather the information, and send the help needed.
+911 Professionals are considered the true first responders, as they are the ones to answer the call, gather the information, and send the help needed.
 They must remain calm under pressure and have the ability to take control of the call in stressful situations as well as gather information.

-Hall County 911 does most of their training in-house however the State of Georgia requires that all Communications Officers be certified through the Georgia Peace Officer Standards and Training Council as a Communications Officer.
-This training is obtained within 6 months of employment at the Georgia Public Safety Training Center.
+Hall County 911 does most of their training in-house; however, the State of Georgia requires that all Communications Officers be certified through the Georgia Peace Officer Standards and Training (POST) Council as a Communications Officer.
+This training is obtained within six months of employment at the Georgia Public Safety Training Center.

 Emergency Medical Dispatch

 These protocols allow the EMD to give the patient the best standard of care, and provide responders with the necessary patient information before they arrive on scene.
-Whereas in the past a caller had to wait until Emergency Medical Services arrived before patient care was obtained; they now receive instructions on what to do or not to do while EMS is en-route.
-These calls are followed up by a Quality Assurance program to ensure everyone gets the same level of care and all the National Academy of Emergency Dispatch protocols have been provided.
+Whereas in the past a caller had to wait until Emergency Medical Services arrived before patient care was obtained, they now receive instructions on what to do or not do while EMS is en route.
+These calls are followed up by a quality assurance program to ensure everyone gets the same level of care and all the National Academy of Emergency Dispatch protocols have been provided.